 Overall, this strawberry curd recipe is a delightful, versatile, and easy-to-make treat that can be enjoyed in various ways.
 It’s a great addition to your kitchen and a perfect way to enjoy the fresh flavors of strawberries.

-Right off, can we all agree that someone really should’ve put a bit more effort into naming this luscious, creamy, fruity tasty treat?
+Can we all agree that someone should’ve put a bit more effort into naming this luscious, creamy, fruity, tasty treat?

-That being said, fruit curds can be made with just about any fruit.
+That said, you can make fruit curds with just about any fruit.
 I might take a pass on tomato curd or banana curd, but most others would be delicious!
-The typical ingredients of curd are fruit juice, egg yolks, sugar, and butter.
-If you are using a fruit juice other than citrus, you might also add in a citrus juice.
+The typical curd ingredients are fruit juice, egg yolks, sugar, and butter.

-The fruit juice, sugar and eggs are whisked and cooked over a medium heat until the delighful combination thickens, at which point the butter is typically added.
-If you search ‘fruit curds’, you will find many different variations of this recipe, this is the basic recipe and the one I used for my Strawberry Curd.
+The fruit juice, sugar, and eggs are whisked and cooked over medium heat until the delightful combination thickens, at which point the butter is typically added.
+If you search ‘fruit curds’, you will find many variations of this recipe; this is the basic recipe and the one I used for my Strawberry Curd.